 See paragraphs 2.13-2.16 of the Statutory guidance on induction for NQTs in England.

-Yes, NQTs can start or continue their induction whilst doing supply work so long as the period of employment is for a minimum contract length of one full term.
-This cannot be a series of short term supply contracts adding up to a term as induction must be planned in advance and take place in a stable environment.
+Yes, NQTs can start or continue their induction whilst doing supply work so long as the period of employment is for a minimum contract length of one full induction term.
+This cannot be a series of short term supply contracts adding up to a term as induction must be planned and structured in advance and must take place in a stable environment to allow for fair and accurate assessment.
 A supply teacher, on a contract of one term or more, should be treated in the same way as a permanent employee by the headteacher for the purposes of induction.

-How long will I be able to work as a supply teacher for before I must start my induction?
+How long will I be able to work as a supply teacher before I must start my induction ?

-From 1 September 2012, the time limit on short-term (duration of less than a term) supply teaching contracts prior to being required to start induction is being increased to five years from the date of award of QTS.
+NQTs can undertake short-term (duration of less than a term) supply work for a maximum of 5 years from the date of being awarded QTS.
 This will apply to all NQTs regardless of the amount of short-term supply teaching that has been undertaken previously.

 When the five year limit is reached, a teacher cannot undertake any further supply work (of any duration) in a maintained school, non-maintained special school, maintained nursery school or pupil referral unit unless it is a post in which the NQT is employed for a term of more and is able to undertake induction on a full or part-time basis.